stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Image Data

-In the short-term we will use the built-in AWT support for images - we are likely to want to replace this with a more flexible (and frankly better) implementation at some point in the future, e.g. to support a wider choice of image formats or to use the Android platform (where the AWT package is unavailable).
+To load image data from the file system we will use the built-in AWT support in the short-term.
+We are likely to want to replace this with a more flexible (and frankly better) implementation at some point in the future, e.g. to support a wider choice of image formats or to use the Android platform (where the AWT package is unavailable).

-Our requirements for images are fairly straight-forward so we introduce the following abstraction rather than using (for example) Java images directly:
+The requirements for images are fairly straight-forward so the following abstraction is introduced rather than using (for example) Java images directly:

 ```java
 public interface ImageData {